How Much to Pay Nanny/Babysitter

 Read: How Singles Moms Afford to Pay Daycare

-When you hire a nanny or babysitter you’re also responsible for your portion of payroll taxes.
-And you’re also responsible for withholding your employee’s taxes and then submitting them to the government.
+When you hire a nanny or babysitter and pay her on the books you’re also responsible for your portion of payroll taxes.
+You are also responsible for withholding her taxes and then submitting them to the government.

 In addition to the taxes and the basic pay for your nanny and babysitter, you’ll be paying PTO, and standard sick pay.
 Also, you may need to offer an insurance stipend and sometimes a contribution to a 401k for your nanny/babysitter.